TugboatQA/docs/tutorials/drupal7/index.md

 These instructions show how to configure Tugboat for a typical Drupal 7 repository.
-Every Drupal site tends to have slightly different requirements, so further customizations may be required.
-This should get you started, though.
+Every Drupal site tends to have slightly different requirements, so further customizations may be required, but this should get you started.

 ## Drupal Configuration